top of page

 As they expand, many of the world's fastest-growing cities end up building over floodplains, forests and wetlands.

 One solution is to protect and restore natural defences.
-Gates notes that:
+Gates notes:

 Restoring these ecosystems offers a significant payoff, with water utilities in the world's largest cities potentially saving $890 million a year just by restoring forests and watersheds.